egorbronnikov/egorbronnikov.github.io/_pages/about.md

 [comment]: <> ( (read more [here](/affiliations/)) )

-Previously, I worked at Harvard University, Utrecht University, the University of Vienna, HSE University, and Transparency International Russia.
+Previously, I worked at European University at St. Petersburg, Harvard University, Utrecht University, the University of Vienna, HSE University, and Transparency International Russia.

 [comment]: <> ( (read more [here](/cv/)) )